 Skip to main content

 Sandboxes isolate agent execution from the host machine.
 When an agent runs a shell command, edits a file, or searches code, it does so inside a sandbox — preventing unintended side effects on the host and providing a reproducible environment for each run.
-Fabro supports six sandbox providers: local (no isolation), docker (container-level), daytona (cloud VM), ssh (any SSH host), exe (cloud VM via exe.dev), and sprites (persistent VM via Sprites, in progress).
+Fabro supports three sandbox providers: local (no isolation), docker (container-level), and daytona (cloud VM).
 See Environments for full provider-specific configuration.

 Network access control

 For cloud sandboxes (Daytona), you can control outbound network access with the network field in [sandbox.daytona].
 Three modes are available: "allow_all" (default), "block", and { allow_list = ["..."] } for CIDR-based egress filtering.
-The exe.dev provider does not currently support network access controls.
-Server defaults in server.toml apply when a run config doesn’t specify network.
+Server defaults in settings.toml apply when a run config doesn’t specify network.
 Individual run configs can override the server default.
 See Environments — Network access for syntax examples and the full reference.